Bamangola (community development block): Language and religion

 Hinduism is the predominant religion, with 89.96% of the population.
-Hinduism is the second-largest religion, with Christianity as a micro-minority.
+Islam is the second-largest religion, with Christianity as a micro-minority.

 As per 2014 District Statistical Handbook: Malda (quoting census figures), in the 2001 census, Hindus numbered 112,083 and formed 88.08% of the population in Bamangola CD Block.
 Muslims numbered 11,287 and formed 8.87% of the population.
 Christians numbered 967 and formed 0.76% of the population.
 Others numbered 2,915 and formed 2.29% of the population.

 At the time of the 2011 census, 78.80% of the population spoke Bengali, 16.05% Santali and 0.92% Bhojpuri as their first language.
 0.96% of the population spoke languages classified as 'Other' under Bengali.

 Rural poverty

 As per the Human Development Report for Malda district, published in 2006, the percentage of rural families in BPL category in Bamangola CD Block was 49.9%.
 Official surveys have found households living in absolute poverty in Malda district to be around 39%.